Lancia Montecarlo

-The Lancia Montecarlo (Type 137) is a Pininfarina-designed mid-engined sports car produced by Lancia in Italy from 1975 to 1981.
+The Lancia Montecarlo (Type 137) is a two-seater sports car manufactured and marketed by Lancia in Italy for model years 1975-1981, across two series.
+It was designed by Pininfarina and has a mid-engine, rear-wheel-drive layout.

-Cars from the first series, which were produced from 1975 to 1978, were known as Lancia Beta Montecarlos and those from the second series, produced from 1980 to 1981, simply as Lancia Montecarlos.
-In both cases Montecarlo was spelled as one word, unlike Monte Carlo in the Principality of Monaco.
-Both series were offered in Coupé and Spider versions, the latter featuring a unique roll-back manually operated targa style convertible top.
-A modified version of the Spider was sold in the United States as the Lancia Scorpion during 1976 and 1977.
+The first series (1975-1978) were marketed as the Lancia Beta Montecarlo and the second series (1980-1981) as the Lancia Montecarlo.
+In both cases Montecarlo was spelled as one word, unlike the city of Monte Carlo.
+Both series were offered in Coupé and Spider bodystyles, the latter featuring a unique roll-back manually operated targa style convertible top.
+A modified version of the Spider was marketed in the United States as the Lancia Scorpion(1976-1977).

-Total production numbers come to 7,798 units, with production spanning from 1974 until 1982 with an interruption in 1979.
-3,558 first series and 817 second series targas were built; 2,080 first series and 1,123 second series coupés.
-There were also 220 competition models built (Lancia 037).
+Total production spanned from 1974 to 1982 with a hiatus in 1979 — reaching 7,798 total.
+3,558 first series and 817 second series targa models were manufactured; along with 2,080 first series and 1,123 second series coupé models — as well as 220 competition models built (Lancia 037).

 Design

-Fiat was seeking a replacement for its 124 Coupe so Pininfarina was commissioned to design and develop the replacement.
-However, Bertone came up with cheaper alternative, which became the Fiat X1/9.
+Fiat commissioned Pininfarina to design and develop the replacement for its 124 Coupe.
+Bertone came up with a less expensive alternative, which became the Fiat X1/9.
 Pininfarina continued with its project called Fiat X1/8 that called for a mid-engined sports car with a 3-litre V6 motor.
-The X1/8 project was to be Pininfarina’s first ever car to be wholly developed and built in house rather than basing on existing production car.
+The X1/8 project was to be Pininfarina’s first ever car to be wholly developed and built in-house rather than based on an existing production car.

-Initial design work was done by 1969, and a final design was completed in 1971 by Paolo Martin.
+Initial design work was done by 1969, and a final design by Paolo Martin was completed in 1971.

 During the first oil crisis in the 1970s, the project was renamed "X1/20", and the motor was changed to a 2-litre four-cylinder version.
 The first X1/20 prototype was Fiat Abarth SE 030 for racing in 1974.
 After the racing season of 1974, Fiat terminated its Abarth SE 030 programme.
-The X1/20 project was given to Lancia who wanted a premium alternative to Fiat X1/9 and somewhat a halo car.
+The X1/20 project was given to Lancia, who wanted a premium alternative to Fiat's X1/9 halo car.

 For a premium level of equipment, Lancia had the new 1,995 cc variant of the twin-cam four-cylinder motor from the Fiat 124 Sport Coupé, MacPherson suspension and again like the 124 Sport Coupé, a five-speed gearbox and disc brakes both front and rear.
 As the resulting Montecarlo shared very few components with the other Beta models, Pininfarina was chosen to build the car in its entirety.

 The Montecarlo was available as a fixed head "Coupé" and as an open-roof "Spider" with a large folding canvas roof between solid A and B pillars.